Visual field defects

 A 10% rating requires: Unilateral.
 A 100% rating requires: Bilateral.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Visual field defects?
+What evidence supports a higher rating for Visual field defects?

-What is the C&P exam like for Visual field defects?
+What happens at the C&P exam for Visual field defects?

 Get a Personalized Rating Analysis